godfrey0/CICD_project/readme.md

-CICD project is commissioned by a local japanese restaurant.
+CICD project is commissioned by new local japanese rest at NTP.

 Using HTML, CSS and JS for the webpage.